qcri-social/AIDR/API-documentation.md

 **Response**
 The response of this service will be in JSON format.
 The details of attributes and their datatypes are as follows:

-`statusCode` represents one of the statutes mentioned and described above.

-`message`: this shows textual description of a given statusCode.

 Example:

     {